decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-02-14-partial-synchrony-protocols.md

 Many blockchain protocols work under [partial synchrony](https://decentralizedthoughts.github.io/2019-09-13-flavours-of-partial-synchrony/).
 Examples include [PBFT](https://pmg.csail.mit.edu/papers/osdi99.pdf), [SBFT](https://arxiv.org/abs/1804.01626), Cosmos ([Tendermint](https://arxiv.org/abs/1807.04938)), Diem ([DiemBFT](https://developers.diem.com/papers/diem-consensus-state-machine-replication-in-the-diem-blockchain/2021-08-17.pdf)), [Jolteon](https://arxiv.org/abs/2106.10362),  Espresso Systems ([HotStuff](https://eprint.iacr.org/2023/397.pdf)), Dfinity ([Internet Computer Consensus](https://eprint.iacr.org/2021/632.pdf)) and Ethereum ([Casper](https://arxiv.org/pdf/1710.09437)).

 In this post, we discuss key principles behind the design of partially synchronous blockchain protocols.
-These principles are applicable to all of these protocols (even though the exact protocol specification for each one may appear different).
-In a [subsequent post](https://decentralizedthoughts.github.io/2025-02-14-PBFT/), we will elaborate on PBFT which is a canonical and classic use of these principles.
+These principles, in some form, apply to all of these protocols (even though the exact protocol specification may be different, and protocols may use slight variants of these ideas).
+In a [subsequent post](https://decentralizedthoughts.github.io/2025-02-14-PBFT/), we will elaborate on PBFT, a canonical and classic use of these principles.

 ## High-Level Approach